sg-developer-portal/govtech-apex/_about-apex/0-about-apex.md

 ---
-title: About Apex
+title: About APEX
-permalink: /getting-started/about-apex/
+permalink: /about-apex/about-apex/
 ---

 # What is APEX